-There’s nothing the like the feeling of when boredom strikes.
+There’s nothing like the feeling of when boredom strikes.
 If you’re like most people your mind will start to wander.
-Even worst, boredom is a drug and alcohol relapse trigger.
-Chances are if you’re dealing with active substance abuse disorder, you may have used drugs or alcohol to escape.
-On top of that, if you’re currently transitioning out of drug and alcohol rehab, you probably use living with a tight schedule.
-As a result, you may find it difficult to create your own schedule.
-But it doesn’t have to be this way.
+Even worse, boredom is a drug and alcohol relapse trigger.
+Chances are, if you’re dealing with active substance abuse disorder, you may have used drugs or alcohol to escape.
+On top of that, if you’re currently transitioning out of drug and alcohol rehab, you’re probably not used to living with a tight schedule just yet.
+As a result, you may find it difficult to create your own schedule, but it doesn’t have to be this way.

 If you find a hobby that you are passionate about, you can schedule your day around it.
-In the process, finding a hobby can help you take your mind off using substances. in short, having a hobby is a great way to keep you focused on and on track without getting bored.
+In the process, finding a hobby can help you take your mind off of using drugs or alcohol.
+In short, having a hobby is a great way to keep you focused and on track without getting bored.

 Hobbies Help People Feel A Sense Of Achievement

-It’s no secret!
-Winning feels amazing.
+It’s no secret winning feels amazing.
 And what’s a better way to experience a sense of achievement than with a hobby.
 Through hobbies, you can acquire new skills and talents .
 You can also advance your skills and get better at your craft.
 Henceforth, the more progress you achieve with your hobby, the more confidence you gain.
-In essence the more confidence that you gain, the more energy you will have to take bolder actions.
+In essence, the more confidence you gain, the more energy you will have to take bolder actions.
 As a result, you will eventually discover that you can overcome anything.

 Hobbies Can Help You Break Your Old Drug Addiction Habits